Monday, 16 October 2023

 }

-In this example, the getFullNameAttribute method concatenates the first_name and last_name attributes and returns the result as full_name.
+The getFullNameAttribute method in this case combines the first_name and last_name attributes and returns the result as full_name.

 2. Use the $appends Property: